urdms104/2020-spring-dms104/checkpoint03-project-ideation/instructions.md

   - The interactivity (what changes state based on what condition; e.g. on, off, what kind of tea? how much to make, et cetera)

 ...above all, remember you're NOT designing the idea here!
 (That's what we'll do for the rest of the semester.)
 You're just describing an idea on one or two slides, delivered in five minutes or so.

+## Presentation Turn-in

+(NEW!)
+The presentation file needs to be turned-in.

+- [ ] ONE team member (typically the Team Lead) needs to make a submission in Blackboard for this assignment so the entire team can be graded.
+In Blackboard, in the "Checkpoint turn-in" section you'll find **Checkpoint 3: Project Ideation**.
+There, ONE TEAM MEMBER needs to upload the presentation file that was used in the Tuesday, January 28 class.

+NOTE: after the first person in any team makes a submission for this assignment, it's locked!
+So make sure everyone on the team knows who's supposed to upload the file.
+Everyone else doesn't need to do anything.